Typography

 Choosing the right typeface can set the tone for your design while reinforcing important brand attributes.
 Like many things in design, less is often more.
 And the consistent use of a few fonts adds visual strength to your work while making our overall brand more recognizable.

 Stylistic choices for our typography are left to the designer’s discretion.
-There are no requirements around kerning, leading, or tracking, though recommendations are available from [email protected].
+There are no requirements around kerning, leading, or tracking, though recommendations are available for specific use cases from [email protected].

 Type Pairings

 Combining all four fonts in one document is not recommended.
 Instead, limit your font usage to two or three at most.
-The following examples illustrate suggested licensed typefaces combinations that work well together.
-These pairings also translate to our open-source typefaces.
+The following examples illustrate suggested open-source typeface combinations.

 Type Effects